-- Lunar phases are a consequence of the Moon's 27.3-day orbit around Earth. - This is the sidereal period how long it takes to complete one orbit. - The synodic period full moon to full moon to full moon is 29.5 days
+- Lunar phases are a consequence of the Moon's 27.3-day orbit around Earth.

+- This is the sidereal period how long it takes to complete one orbit.

+- The synodic period

+full moon to full

+moon is 29.5 days